cs1302uga/cs1302-api-app/meta/DEADLINE.md

 ## Part 1.1: App Description

-> Please provide a friendly description of your app, including
+> Please provide a friendly description of your app, including the
-> the primary functions available to users of the app.
-Be sure to
+> primary functions available to users of the app.
+Be sure to describe
-> describe exactly what APIs you are using and how they are connected
+> exactly what APIs two you are using and how they relate to your
-> in a meaningful way.
+> custom components.

 > **Also, include the GitHub `https` URL to your repository.**